Before the Competition

 Yes.
 Click here.

 The National History Bee uses buzzers from Anderson Enterprises.

 During the week of January 25, 2016, Sponsors will receive an email outlining their student(s)' scores and whether or not they have qualified for the Regional Finals.

 While we welcome sponsors and other family, friends and well-wishers to attend the Regional Finals to support the students, there is no requirement for sponsors to attend.

 Nothing other than an accompanying adult (could be a teacher, parent, or other guardian), and their history knowledge.

 Yes.
 All spectators are welcome.
 Be aware, however, that viewing space in some of the matches may be limited.

-We ask that students dress in business casual or nicer for the Regional Finals.
-While we certainly want everybody to look nice for the event, this is not a requirement.
+We ask that students dress in business casual or nicer for the Regional Finals and National Finals.

-The National History Bee's National Championship will be on June 1, 2013 at the Hyatt Regency in Altanta, GA.
-More details can be found here.
+The National History Bee's National Finals will be in Chicago at the Hyatt Regency O'Hare from June 9-12, 2016.
+More information can be found here.